tremor-rs/tremor-www-main/content/blog/LFX-Blog-Jigyasa.md

 ## Network Failure Recovery

-Testing in poor connectivity to see if guaranteed delivery works

 ![Network Failure Recovery testing](/img/blog/LFX-blog-jigyasa/network-failure-testing.png)

-The pivot point (where it just works) was observed when downlink and uplink packets dropped varies between 47%-50%.
+While testing in poor connectivity, the pivot point (where it just works) was observed when downlink and uplink packets dropped varies between 47%-50%.

 ## Use of Connectors